Freezard/hs-collection-tracker/README.md

 # Hearthstone Collection Tracker
 Tracks your Hearthstone card collection.
 Lets you know exactly how many normal and golden cards are missing for each class and in total.
-Also shows the dust required to craft the missing cards, and the Pack Guide tells you the most efficient pack to buy based on your collection.
+Also shows the dust required to craft the missing cards, and the Pack Guide lists the most efficient pack to buy based on your collection.

-Website can be found at https://hs-collection-tracker.herokuapp.com/
+Web app can be found at https://hs-collection-tracker.herokuapp.com/

 ![Site overview](images/readme-1.jpg)

 ## FEATURES
 - Keeps track of how many normal and golden copies you have of each card.
-- Import your entire collection from HearthPwn or add cards by clicking on them.
+- Import your entire collection from HSReplay or add cards by clicking on them.
 - Add all copies of a selected card rarity in one click.
 - Each class has their cards listed in their own tab, or list everything in the All tab.
 - Infobox displaying the number of missing copies and dust required to complete a set or your whole collection.